ircv3/ircv3-specifications/extensions/message-tags.md

 The `message-tags` capability allows clients to indicate support for receiving any well-formed tag, whether or not it is recognised or used.
 It also frees servers from having to filter individual message tags for each client response.

-Capabilities that implicitly depend on the tag format do not guarantee support for all well-formed tags.
+The `message-tags` capability is the only guarantee that an implementation supports the full tag format.
+Following the robustness principle, implementations that use tags MUST support the full message tag format.
+However, implementations SHOULD NOT assume support for all tags when an individual tag capability is negotiated.

 This capability enables the use of client-only tags and the `TAGMSG` command, described below.